olivierdalang/django-toosimple-q/README.md

   - included a demo project showcasing some custom tasks setups
   - updated compatibility to Django 3.2 and 4.0, and Python 3.8-3.10
   - added `due` argument to `task.queue()`
+  - added `taskexec_kwarg` argument to @register_task, allowing to access the task execution instance from within the task

 - master
   - made `last_check` and `last_run` optional in the admin